Six Details That Make a T-shirt Quilt Look Extraordinary

 5. The Blocks Are Different Sizes

 Designs on T-shirts come in all shapes and sizes.
 Thus, a T-shirt quilt must have blocks of all shapes and sizes.
 This is a detail that is quickly seen.
 Just say “no thank you” to a T-shirt quilt made from one size square blocks.
+Here's more about the problems each T-shirt quilt must solve.

 6. No Rows and Columns